bsmity13/elk_DDHS/README.md

 - `01_fit_model.R` -- uses package `nimble` and custom functions to fit the full model
 - `01_fit_null_model.R` -- uses package `nimble` and custom functions to fit the null model
 - `02_figures.R` -- loads posterior samples from full model and makes the majority of diagnostic plots and manuscript figures
-- `03_spatial_corr.R` -- checks model residuals for spatial autocorrelation using spline correlograms
+- `03_spatio-tempo_corr.R` -- checks model residuals for spatial autocorrelation using spline correlograms and temporal patterns (by survey date)
 - `04_pseudoR2.R` -- calculates pseudo-R^2^ by comparing posteriors of full model to null model
 - `05_oos_valid.R` -- calculates out-of-sample (OOS) validation metrics
 - `06_open_sens_fit.R` -- fits full model to reduced datasets to check potential sensitivity to imperfect detection due to forest cover